How to Install OpenJDK 21 on Debian 13, 12 and 11

 Most OpenJDK 21 problems on Debian come from package-name assumptions or from another JDK staying active after the install.
 These checks narrow the issue quickly.

-Fix Unable to Locate Package OpenJDK 21 on Debian
+Fix Unable to Locate OpenJDK 21 Packages on Debian

-Debian 12 and Debian 11 do not ship openjdk-21-jdk, so APT returns this error even after a normal apt update:
+Debian 12 and Debian 11 do not ship Debian OpenJDK 21 package names such as openjdk-21-jdk, openjdk-21-jre, or openjdk-21-jre-headless, so APT can return this error even after a normal apt update:

-On Debian 12 or Debian 11, install temurin-21-jdk instead after adding the Adoptium repository.
-On Debian 13, rerun sudo apt update and check that the default Debian repositories are enabled before retrying openjdk-21-jdk.
+On Debian 12 or Debian 11, no package stanza or Candidate: (none) means the default repositories do not provide those Debian OpenJDK 21 package names; add the Adoptium repository and install temurin-21-jdk or temurin-21-jre instead.
+Do not add a -headless suffix to Temurin package names, because Adoptium does not publish that split in this repository.
+On Debian 13, rerun sudo apt update and check that the default Debian repositories are enabled before retrying the Debian package name.

 Fix the Wrong Active Java Version on Debian